ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 one reason is that you ran out of memory and R was terminated by the operating system.
-Note that each user is limited to 96 GiB of RAM on the development node.
+Note that each user is limited to 96 GiB of RAM on the development node (as of 2024-09-12).
 Trying to use more than that, will cause the operating system to kill the underlying R process.
 When this happens, RStudio will likely keep running, but your R session was lost and reset.